-Studentsmust complete a research project under the supervision of the advisor and enroll for a minimum of 10 master’s thesis credits (OBIO 8777), as well as write and successfully defend a thesis.
+Students must complete a basic science research project under the supervision of the advisor and enroll for a minimum of 10 master’s thesis credits (OBIO 8777), as well as write and successfully defend a thesis.

 The Graduate School Catalog and Oral Biology Handbook contains detailed information concerning registration, degree requirements, program and thesis registration, and other procedures and deadlines.
 The Director of Graduate Studies and the student’s advisor will assist the student in complying with policy requirements.
 It is the student’s responsibility to meet all degree requirements and deadlines as outlined in the Catalog and Handbook.

 New students will be under the general supervision of the Director of Graduate Studies, or assigned a temporary advisor by the Director of Graduate Studies.
 Students should familiarize themselves as rapidly as possible with faculty members in the Graduate Program in Oral Biology through tutorials, seminars, and informal contacts.
 Students must choose an advisor by the end of the first semester in residence.
 Students may change advisors in some circumstances, with the advice and consent of the Director of Graduate Studies.
 Selection of an advisor is critically important, since the student and advisor together plan the student’s program of coursework and the thesis research project.
-Research rotations are not recommended.
+Research rotations are possible in the first semester.